 Body paragraph 1- Explain and highlight the problems if countries have an income gap between the rich and poor.

-Body Paragraph-2 Explain and highlight the possible solutions of the problems mentioned in paragraph 1.
+Body Paragraph-2: Explain and highlight the possible solutions to the problems mentioned in paragraph 1.

 Conclusion paragraph- Restate the problem and summarise your main ideas.